Introduction to Views in Apache Hive

 - It helps in reducing the complexity of a query.
 For example, if we need only 5 columns from a table of 50 columns, we can create a view.

-- It also helps in creating staging or intermediate tables which can be used to further create queries.
+- It also helps in creating staging or intermediate tables which can be used to create queries further.

-- Views are read-only and thus commands like INSERT or LOAD INTO cannot be used for a view, thus it helps in maintaining the integrity of base tables.
+- Views are read-only and thus commands like INSERT or LOAD INTO cannot be used for a view; thus, it helps maintain the integrity of base tables.

 This is a guide to Views in Hive.
-Here we discuss the basic concept and why do we need it along with advantages and examples for creating view in hive.
+Here we discuss the basic concept and why we need it and advantages and examples for creating a view in the hive.
 You may also have a look at the following articles to learn more –